izzet/dlio-ml-workloads/dlrm/README.md

 ## Environment Setup

-Running `0_setup_env.sh` on a compute node (via `qsub -I`) will clone both `mlcommons/training` and `torchrec` repositories and create a Conda environment with requirements installed.
+Running `0_setup_env.sh` on a compute node (via `qsub -I`) will clone both the `mlcommons/training` and `torchrec` repositories and create a Conda environment with requirements installed.
 This script will perform the following tasks:

 - Load necessary `module`s
 - Clone `mlcommons/training` and apply the `mlcommons_training.patch` patch file